 ▲▲ Llangollen Picturesque red-brick village perched just over a rushing river gorge and featuring the fascinating 18th-century manor home of Plas Newydd.

-▲ Portmeirion Oddball, flower-filled faux-Italian-Riviera resort nestled between Snowdonia National Park and the sea.
+▲ Portmeirion Fun, flower-filled folly of a faux-Italian resort, nestled between Snowdonia National Park and the sea.

 Beaumaris Charming workaday town on the Isle of Anglesey boasting a never-finished moat-ringed medieval castle.